DaWoody/free-video-player/README.md

                     showSubtitlesMenu: true,
                     showFullScreenButton: true
                 },
-                //Optional values to add percentage values from when the volume icon button should display
+                // Optional values to add percentage values from when the volume icon button should display
-                //the icon for full volume, middle volume and no volume.
+                // the icon for full volume, middle volume and no volume.
                 videoControlsVolumeTresholdValues: {
                     volumeHighStart:40,
                     volumeLowEnd:10
                 },
-                //Add this to generate debug messages to the console debugMode:true,
+                // Add this to generate debug messages to the console debugMode:true,
+                // This parameter decides if Free Video Player will try fetching external information
+                // about how to map the subtitles and their labels.
+This is done through making a http request. fetchExternalSubtitleLabels:false,
-                //This parameter decides if the Video Controls should be generated to the DOM
+                // This parameter decides if the Video Controls should be generated to the DOM
-                //if not there is a public API that the Free Video Player also has which can be used
+                // if not there is a public API that the Free Video Player also has which can be used
-                //with direct interaction with the instantiated Free Video Player, see the API section
+                // with direct interaction with the instantiated Free Video Player, see the API section
-                //for more information.
+                // for more information.
                 createControls:true
             };
 };